 Lived in Hazard, KY.
-Born in Thomasville, AL, and died in Chicago, IL.
-Mother: Frances Southhall, Father: Anderson Harris, one of the coal miners from Alabama who moved to Hazard, KY.
+Born in Thomasville, AL and died in Chicago, IL.
+Mother: Frances Southhall, Father: Anderson Harris, one of the coal miners from Alabama who moved to Hazard.
 Alternate names: Norene Robinson Wallace, Norene R. Wallace Moore, Norene Wallace Moore.
 Siblings: Willard Harris and Wyle Harris.
 Spouse: Sylvester J. Rogers.
 Norene Wallace was one of the founders of the United Life Church in Chicago, IL.
-In 1942, she was one of the four Negro women sworn in with 31 white women at Fountain Square in Cincinnati, OH.
-The event was the first public enrollment ceremony for the Women's Army Auxiliary Corps held in Cincinnati ("WAACS sworn in at ceremony," The Cincinnati Enquirer, 12/06/1942, p.26).
+In 1942, she was one of the four Negro women sworn in with 31 white women at Fountain Square in Cincinnati.
+The event was the first public enrollment ceremony for the Women's Army Auxiliary Corps held in Cincinnati ("WAACS sworn in at ceremony," The Cincinnati Enquirer, 12/6/1942, p.
+26).
 Norene Wallace Moore re-enlisted in the Army in 1951.
-SOURCES: WWII Army Enlistment Records, U.S. Department of Veterans Affairs BIRLS Death File, 1930 U.S. Census, and Social Security Applications and Claims Index, all in Ancestry.com; articles in Newspapers.com.
+SOURCES: WWII Army Enlistment Records, U.S. Department of Veterans Affairs BIRLS Death File, 1930 U.S. Census, and Social Security Applications and Claims Index, all in Ancestry.com; and articles in Newspapers.com.
 See Norene Harris Moore at Find A Grave.

 11. Hayden, Vivian Geneva (October 13, 1920 – April 24, 1966)

 Born in Owensboro, KY.
 Mother: Gracie M. Couch, Father: Aurelia Dee Hayden, Jr. Siblings: Aurelia, James, Harold, Lavonia, Doris Cozetta, and Sallye.
 Spouse: Charles Allen Lawton.
 Children: Charlotte, Charles, William, and Michael.
 Buried in Jefferson Barracks National Cemetery in St. Louis, MO.
 LAST NAME SOMETIMES MISSPELLED AS HAYDON.
-In 1942, Vivian G. Hayden was among the first women from Owensboro, KY, to enlist in the Women's Army Auxiliary Corps.
+In 1942 was among the first women from Owensboro, KY to enlist in the Women's Army Auxiliary Corps.
 SOURCES: U.S. Veterans Gravesites, KY Birth Index, and 1940 U.S. Census, all in Ancestry.com; newspaper articles in Newspapers.com.

 12. Jackson, Julia M. (1911 - ????)